+"C" or better.
 Prerequisites: SPAN 2040, or permission of the instructor.

-SPAN 2495 - Workshop: Topic
+SPAN 2495 -Workshop: Topic

-(.5-3L) (.5-3CR) (Max.
+(.5-3L)(.5-3CR) (Max.
 12) Offered in response to needs and interests of students and members of business and the community.
-Various topics will focus on development of practical Spanish-speaking skills and cultural awareness.
+Various topics will focus on development of practical Spanishspeaking skills and cultural awareness.
 A student may repeat this course, under different topics, for credit up to a maximum of 12 credit hours.
 Students who want to take for credit the next course in the sequence must complete this course with a grade of "C" or better.

-STAT 2000 - Statistics and the World (MATH)
+STAT 2000 - Statistics and the World

-(3L) (3CR) Discusses statistical reasoning and methods as related to today's society.
+(3L)(3CR) Discusses statistical reasoning and methods as related to today's society.
 Emphasizes ideas rather than specific techniques.
 Focuses on real examples of the use (and misuse) of statistics.
-Includes sampling, experimentation, descriptive statistics, elementary probability and statistical inference.
-Prerequisites: Grade of C or better in MATH 0930 or MATH 1000 or higher.
+Includes sampling. experimentation, descriptive statistics, elementary probability and statistical inference.
+Fall Prerequisites: A "C" or better in MATH 0920; an ACT Math score of 21 or higher, or an appropriate placement score within the past year.